 We already have a small group of willing alumni, both in the UK and overseas, and if you are interested in being involved in this area please email firstname.lastname@example.org

 No-one knows the RVC like you do!
 We would like you to share your inspirational experiences of being a student at the RVC whether it was 50 years ago or just last year.

-If you would like to speak at your old school or college, at a conference or event, or just give some information to people coming to your practice, the RVC Development Office and RVC Access can help.
+If you would like to speak at your old school or college, at a conference or event, or just give some information to people coming to your practice, the RVC Alumni Relations team and RVC Access can help.
 We can provide up to date information on RVC courses and facilities, brochures and promotional materials as well as general advice.